GAHT Plotter

 • The testosterone overlay is not a validated clinical predictor and should be treated as a rough educational estimate only.

-• The SHBG-adjusted androgenicity proxy is even more inferential than the total-T line because it does not use measured baseline SHBG, albumin, or free-testosterone chemistry.
+• The SHBG-adjusted androgenicity proxy is even more inferential than the total-T line because it does not use measured baseline SHBG, albumin, free-testosterone chemistry, or a full receptor occupancy model.

 • It includes a low-range floor plus a route-informed response time to reflect persistent adrenal or peripheral androgen contribution and avoid implausibly fast hour-to-hour gonadal shutdown, while still allowing direct suppressors to accelerate the decline when evidence supports that behavior.